theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v016: still for use with Minecraft and ModLoader 1.1.0

 v015: now for use with Minecraft and ModLoader 1.1.0

 v014: still for use with Minecraft and ModLoader 1.0.0